TonySkorik/Parser3LanguageSupport/README.md

 If you find any bugs or whant to request a feature - feel free to submit an issue or a pull request.

 ## Release Notes

+### [1.1.9] - 17.02.2019

+- RemSelection command now inserts suffix after `^rem{`.
+Suffix can be configured in `parser3ext.settings.remCommentSuffix`.
+- GoToMethod now supports multiple methods with the same name.

 ### [1.1.8] - 23.01.2019